karanam61/Phishing-email-Analysis-/Challenges/Phishing-Challenge-2.md

 MITRE ATT&CK T1204 – User Execution

 NIST CSF Respond → Recover – containment at the endpoint and resolution of the incident.
-![A screenshot of a computer AI-generated content may be incorrect.](images1/media/image10.png)